 - Planting basil in an area that receives fourteen to eighteen hours of sunlight per day.

-Don't forget to give your hydroponic basil garden plenty of light!
-If you live in a particularly sunny climate, you may need to provide some shade for your plants during the day's hottest hours.
+Don’t forget to give your hydroponic basil garden plenty of light!
+If you live in a particularly sunny climate, you may need to provide some shade for your plants during the day’s hottest hours.
 If you grow indoors, you may use a suitable grow light.
-I recommend you visit these grow light stores to select a grow light suit for your plant.
+I recommend you visit this link to select a grow light suit for your plant.